emptysetsquad/dollar-docs/pages/protocol/architecture.en-US.md

 The code for the Empty Set protocol is [here](https://github.com/emptysetsquad/emptyset).

+## Audit

+The protocol code was audited by [OpenZeppelin](https://openzeppelin.com/).
+You can find the audit on their website [here](https://blog.openzeppelin.com/report-04-01-2021/)

-If you find a bug or security vulnerability please send an email to emptysetsquad@protonmail.com
+If you find a bug or security vulnerability in our contracts please send an email to emptysetsquad@protonmail.com